DenWin007/godelMasteryTask/README.md

 Spring Framework
 SpringBoot

-Additional info in swagger.yaml file
+you can view API contract in swagger.yaml file

 To view and query the database you can browse http://localhost:8181/h2.
 Default username is 'sa' with a blank password.